 Though often thought of as industrial structures, SteelMaster buildings are being used residentially as a way to ensure the strength and safety of personal property.
 The domed shape offers stability even in normally damaging winds.
 Homeowners are using this type of building as storage for large vehicles such as boats and RVs that are often left to the elements.
 These are a low-cost way to protect expensive property while adding a useful and safe construction to a piece of property.

-Some builders are using steel frames when building homes.
+Some builders are using steel frames when building homes, a formality with builders in Essex.
 This offers many benefits over wood-framed homes in that they are not corrosive, attract fewer insects, and are less likely to catch fire.
 With resistance to winds up to 100 miles per hour, these homes can withstand a lot.

 Building a home is a massive investment and one that banks, insurance companies, and homeowners take seriously.
 Building in a severe weather zone, though, can bring the cost of these things up quickly due to the risk of damage to the property.
 But human persistence and innovation have offered a chance to continue living and thriving in these areas.
 Homes constructed of solid concrete are incredibly strong and able to handle some of the most extraordinary natural events.